alebcay/brave/README.md

 There can be any number of mixers.
 They can take any number of inputs (including the output from another mixer).
 It can send to any number of outputs.
 [Read more about mixers.](docs/mixers.md)

 ## Project status
-This project is still work in progress, and has not been thoroughly tested or used any any production environments.
+This project is still work in progress, and has not been thoroughly tested ~~or used any any production environments~~.

+This project breaks *a lot* and is mid process of a nearly complete overhaul to fix, upgrade, and improve all areas of this project to make it semi viable in a production environment.

 ## Installation
 First, install the dependencies, and then clone this repo.